Scalp microblading may not be a viable option for people with alopecia areata. Who gets it and at what cost?

 How To Eliminate Bald Spots

-Below are some bad examples of hair tattoos scoured from the Internet that may give anyone pause about unleashing an amateur with a tattoo gun on their scalp.
+Below is a bad example of a hair tattoo that may give anyone pause about unleashing an amateur with a tattoo gun on their scalp.
 Individual results may vary.

 Like all tattoos, the ink does not wash off.
 There is a risk of infection.
 Dyes will usually fade over time as skin cells are constantly being replaced.
 So you may need to revisit the procedure after a few years.